-- Targeting or Advertising
+- Targeting or advertising cookies

-'Performance' cookies collect information about how you use our website e.g. which pages you visit, and if you experience any errors.
+Analytical (or performance) cookies collect information about how you use our website e.g. which pages you visit, and if you experience any errors.
 These cookies don't collect any information that could identify you – all the information collected is anonymous and is only used to help us improve how our website works, understand what interests our users and measure how effective our advertising is.

-Targeting or Advertising
+Targeting or advertising cookies

 'Targeting' cookies collect information about your browsing habits in order to make advertising relevant to you and your interests.
 They are linked to services provided by third parties, such as 'Like' buttons and 'Share' buttons.
 The third party provides these services in return for recognising that you have visited our website.

 We have the following targeting or advertising cookies on our website:

 How to opt in or out from analytical cookies

 See the section below entitled How to accept or reject cookies